tongzhou80/LLParser/README.md

 ## Build

-LLParser uses `CMake`.
+LLParser uses `CMake` and requires `CMake >= 3.5` and `GCC >= 4.8`.
 A typical build process starts with first creating a build directory in the project's root directory.

 ```bash
 $ mkdir cmake-build